Schisandra: planting, berry harvest and care

 You can sow Schisandra in spring, or in autumn using freshly harvested seeds.

 Seeds are somewhat tricky to germinate.
-They require cold stratification, which you can achieve by placing them in the refrigerator before sowing.
+They require cold stratification, which you can carry out by placing them in the fridge before sowing.
 As germination rate is fairly low, we recommend sowing a larger number of seeds than you would for other plants.

 1. Prepare a pot with potting compost.